05F5/05f5/_sessions/2707-what-we-measure.md

 permalink: /schedule/what-we-measure
 ---

-In this lightning talk Kevin Muller will provide a rapid examination of Passbolt's key performance indicators (KPIs), shedding light on the metrics crucial for the company's growth and success.
+There are plenty of resources out there about the KPIs startups should track in general, but how do key KPIs differ for open source companies?
+In this talk, Kevin Muller will talk about the key KPIs he tracks at Passbolt and why he thinks each one is important for an open source company.